 Under our 2016 Omnibus Stock Incentive Plan, as amended, or 2016 Plan, we may grant equity awards covering up to 1,754,385 shares of our common stock.
-As of June 30, 2022, we had granted options to purchase an aggregate of 140,000 shares of common stock under the 2016 Plan.
+As of September 30, 2022, we had granted options to purchase an aggregate of 140,000 shares of common stock and issued 161,347 shares of common stock as stock-based compensation to officers, employees and consultants under the 2016 Plan.
 We have registered 1,754,385 shares of common stock available for issuance under our 2016 Plan.
 Sales of shares issued upon exercise of options or granted under our 2016 Plan may result in material dilution to our existing stockholders, which could cause our share price to fall.